Don't trust your eyes: on the (un)reliability of feature visualizations: Adversarial perspective: Can feature visualizations be fooled?

 \subsection{Manipulating feature visualizations by leveraging silent units}

-Our second fooling method does not require a separate classifier but instead leverages orthogonal filters embedded in \emph{silent units}; i.e.\ units that do not activate for the entire training set.
-We designed this method to show that fooling can easily be achieved in different ways.
-For the same reason, we here consider a different architecture (ResNet-50 \cite{he2016deep} instead of Inception-V1) and a randomly selected intermediate layer instead of the last layer (but note that the approach is not specific to a certain architecture or layer).
+Our second fooling method does not require a separate classifier but instead leverages orthogonal filters embedded in \emph{silent units}; \ie units that do not activate for the entire training set.
+We designed this method to show that fooling can easily be achieved in different ways and across different architectures.
+In order to demonstrate that different model families can be fooled, we here consider a different architecture (ResNet-50 \citep{he2016deep} instead of Inception-V1) and a randomly selected intermediate layer instead of the last layer (but note that the approach is not specific to a certain architecture or layer).
 We replace a standard computational block,